luboganev/luboganev.github.io/_posts/2014-06-11-cooking-recipe-1.md

 Since I did not stick exactly to the original recipe, I will give you the slightly updated version which I have actually did.
 Is is just a little bit simpler and includes ingredients which you can find easily.

 - 4-5 small potatoes
-- 300g cream, try to find one which is not like liquid but thicker
+- 300g sour cream or creme fraiche
-- 200g grated cheese, you can also grate it yourself if you want
+- 200g grated cheese
 - 100g ham
 - 1 egg, if you love eggs, you can fit up to 3, but I prefer using just one
-- 20-30g herb butter, normal one also works fine
+- 20-30g herb butter, plain butter also works fine
 - a little olive oil
 - salt, pepper
-- a little bit fresh or frozen chives
+- a little bit of fresh or frozen chives

 The whole preparation can be divided into 3 major tasks - preparing the potatoes, preparing the filling and the cooking plate and baking in the oven.
 I will shortly describe each of them in the following paragraphs.

 ### Preparing the potatoes

 Wash the potatoes thoroughly and put them in a cooking pot.
 Fill it with water so that it covers the potatoes.
 Please notice that you **do not peel** them!
-If you peel them, they will suck too much water and you will have serious trouble cutting them afterwards.
-Now you have to boil the water with the potatoes and when it starts boiling reduce the heating at half strength.
+If you peel them, they will take on too much water and you will have serious trouble cutting them afterwards.
+Now you have to boil the water with the potatoes and when it starts boiling reduce the heating to half strength.

 <figure class="half">
 	<a href="{{ site.url }}/images/2014-06-11-cooking-recipe-1/img_1.jpg"><img src="{{ site.url }}/images/2014-06-11-cooking-recipe-1/img_1.jpg"></a>